rohitbnrj2/Embodied-Agent/cambrian/evolution_envs/three_d/mujoco/README.md

 ## Running on Supercloud

-Only difference for running on supercloud is you need to set `MUJOCO_GL=egl`, which sets OpenGL to use the EGL backend which is headless.
+In order to run on supercloud, you need to set `MUJOCO_GL=egl`, which sets OpenGL to use the EGL backend which is headless.

+You also can pass `--record-path` to the `env.py` script to set the path that an `mp4` and a `gif` will be recorded.